knadh/listmonk-site/docs/docs/concepts.md

 ## Transactional message

 A transactional message is an arbitrary message sent to a subscriber using the transactional message API.
+For example a welcome e-mail on signing up to a service; an order confirmation e-mail on purchasing an item; a password reset e-mail when a user initiates an online account recovery process.

 ## Template